any-docs/css/content/guides/text_decoration/text_shadows/index.md

 ### Blur radius

-The blur radius is defined by the third {{cssxref("length")}} value and is optional.
+The blur radius is defined by the third `length` value and is optional.
 If omitted, the blur radius is `0`, creating a copy of the text positioned by the first two length values.
 The value must be `0` or greater; the greater the value, the more widely dispersed the shadow effect will be.

 In this example, the `text-shadow` declarations differ only in their blur radii.
 This third `<length>` value is either invalid (`-5px`), blurs the shadow (`5px`), or creates a copy of the text (`0`).